AEW2015/WARP_Core/pages/01.intro/04.iVerilog/docs.md

 I want to keep this project open source so anyone can use the software.

-Another alternative is Xilinx Vivado with Webpack license(has System Verilog), but Cocotb doesn’t support this simulator.
+Another alternative is Xilinx Vivado with Webpack license(has System Verilog), but Cocotb doesn’t support this simulator yet.